drorata/ds-dask_cluster_example/README.md

 -var 'dockerRegistry="repo.url/image-name:latest"'
 ```

+Note that we use two environment variables for the AWS keys.
+Other variables defined in `var.tf` are passed as parameters.
 Once finished, you can access the newly created scheduler node by: `ssh -i ~/.aws/key.pem ec2-user@$(terraform output scheduler-info)`.
 In the cluster you can check the log at `/var/log/user-data.log`.
 You can also check the status of the running Docker containers using `docker ps`.